 1. Understand Your Customers

 Start by researching your customers’ preferences and behaviour across different channels.
-This will help you determine which channels to focus on and how to personalise the experience for each customer.
+This will help you determine which channels to focus on and how to personalise each customer’s experience.

 2. Connect Your Channels